rubyworks/reusing/README.md

 ## Long Story

 Ruby introduced refinements in version 2.0.
 Refinements are essentially a safe alternative to monkey-patching.
-Unfortunately, a serious problem with the syntax of refinements is the degree to which they differ from writing tradition class extensions.
-Traditionally, if you want to add a method to the String class, for instance, you simply open the class and define them method.
+Unfortunately, the degree to which the syntax of refinements differs from writing traditional class extensions is a sever hinderence to their adoption.
+Traditionally, if you wanted to add a method to the String class, for instance, you simply open the class and define the method.

 ```ruby
 class String